LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * Many people add other information to the <code>Secrets</code> file for easy reference

 !!! tip "Archive Your Information"
-    For many of the steps on this page, you will need username, email address,  and password for *Apple* and GitHub.
+    For many of the steps on this page, you will need username, email address,  and password for *Apple* and *GitHub*.
 You will require six <code>Secrets</code>.

     * Record these in a safe place where you can find them
     * A digital copy is best for copying and pasting in different locations